UoB-HPC/GPU-BLAS-Offload-Benchmark/README.md

 __Example:__ For a rectangular GEMM where `M=N` and `K=M/4`, the probelm size will iterate up to`M=N=D` and `K=D/4`.

 For the CPU kernels it is also recommended to set the relevant environment variables.
-For example, when using ArmPL, setting `OMP_NUM_THREADS`, `OMP_PROC_BIND`, and `OMP_PLACES` can be beneficial.
+For example, when using ArmPL, setting `OMP_NUM_THREADS`, `OMP_PROC_BIND`, and `OMP_PLACES` is be beneficial.

 # BLAS Kernels Supported